athomasoriginal/clojurescript-30/README.md

 - [Install Java]
 - [Install Clojure CLI Tools]

 The above are geared towards **OSX** users.
-For non-osx, please see [setup your development environment](https://clojurescript.org/guides/quick-start).
+For non-osx, please see [setup your development environment].

 ## Running Projects